0xMuhannad/ThreatScanner/README.md

 # Demo

 The script is relatively easy to use, and below is an example of how to use it.
+ * The script has generated an excel file and its not shown in the below GIF.

 ![Alt Text](https://github.com/0xMuhannad/ThreatScanner/blob/main/ThreatScanner.gif)